apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO multi drum kick engine, combine waveform shape and waveform together, to give on more param for freq envelop
+      - and add multi fx instead of fixed fx
+      - should cutoff resonance goes away in favor of effect
+                            - --------> could create a basic filter in multi fx

 - TODO variation
         - -----> show pattern in variation <<-- NOTE
         - would need a way to save all variation at once